Manager put in the short term trap

 Nobody is sure about disruptive surprises

 "The behavior of complex systems is unpredictable," says organization expert Niels Pfläging.
 In addition, fast times can not be planned for one year in advance.
 Control processes can not discipline the future.
-On the contrary, the gap between self-forecast and real development is growing.
+Quite the contrary: The gap between self-prediction and real development is getting bigger and bigger.

 And not a single industry is safe from disruptive surprises.
 We do not know if they will come, when they will come and where they will attack, but we know when they come, they will come quickly.
 This requires what-if scenarios, a dynamic tactic, flexible goals, open-ended processes and options for various futures on demand.